VoronDesign/Voron-0/Slicer_Profiles/README.md

 ## PrusaSlicer

-[VoronV0.ini](./PrusaSlicer/VoronV0.ini) is exported from the built in V0 SuperSlicer configuration and manually edited to be compatible with PrusaSlicer.
+The slicer profiles are exported from the built in V0 SuperSlicer configuration and manually edited to be compatible with PrusaSlicer.

 - Note: